Who achieves Gratitude, reaps rewards. Satisfied with blessings, the grateful are predisposed to joy, and direct less resource or effort in upkeep.

 The How-To’s of Gratitude

 Misconception 1: I have No reason to be Grateful

-Actual: There are many things we take for granted: many already won the lottery!
+Actual: There are great much we take for granted: many already won the lottery!
 Food, water, shelter etc and the chance to grow.
 We can be mostly happy if we count our blessings.
-Surplus, improving and giving back is a bonus!
+Surplus, improving and giving back are bonuses!

 Other reasons for Gratitude are practical.
-The grateful spend and risk less for the same level of happiness.
-They have daily sources of happiness, and are able to focus on the important etc. Further clarifications below.
+The grateful spend and risk less for the same level of bliss.
+They have daily sources of happiness, and are able to focus on the important.

 Misconception 2.
 Boredom – Grateful people lead boring monotonous lives

 Actual: Gratitude endows a zest for life.
-Grateful people appreciate the great beauty and opportunity present that others are too busy, fearful, anxious, angry or sad etc to notice.
+Grateful people appreciate the great beauty and opportunity present that others are too busy, fearful, anxious, angry or sad to notice.
 Life is ever-changing and brings new beauty and lessons every day.
-New friends, old friends, changing seasons, bustle or quiet, daily encounters with nature etc), a myriad of constant change.
+New friends, old friends, changing seasons, bustle or quiet, daily encounters with nature, a myriad of constant change.

 Misconception 3.
 Gratitude is a Feeling – Either, I feel it or I do not.